Alexander Duff, 1st Duke of Fife: Early life

-Fife was born Alexander Duff in Edinburgh, the son of James Duff and his wife, Lady Agnes Hay.
+Fife was born Alexander Duff in Edinburgh, the son of James Duff (later 5th Earl Fife) and his wife, Lady Agnes Hay.
 His father was a grandson of the 3rd Earl Fife and heir presumptive to the 4th Earl Fife.
 His mother was the second daughter of the 18th Earl of Erroll and his wife, Elizabeth FitzClarence, an illegitimate daughter of King William IV.
 When his father succeeded as 5th Earl Fife in 1857, Duff acquired the courtesy title of "Viscount Macduff".
 He attended Eton from 1863 to 1866.